 What to wear in headshots is always a taking point.
 Clothing is a big talking point when it comes to actors headshots.
 One of the questions that I’m asked constantly is ‘what should I wear for my headshot session?’
 Well, there are so many clothing choices available.
 So, what makes a good headshot when it comes to clothing and what should you be taking to your photo session to wear?

-Well, first of all, what are you using your headshots for?
-Are they LinkedIn headshots, commercial headshots or actor headshots.
-Whichever it is, you’ll need to think about the context of what the headshot will be used for.
+Well, first of all, what are you using your headshot photos for?
+Are they LinkedIn headshots, commercial headshots or simply actor headshots.
+Whichever it is, you’ll need to think about the context of what the they will be used for.

 1: Solid.
 No matter what, a solid colour will usually work best for your headshots.
 Colours like dark reds, blues, plumb, dark greys and purples work well.
 The obvious colour is black which frames the face beautifully.